Only 17 things to do in Maine? The list is too short! Give these 17 a try then head over to the blog for a few dozen more ideas.

 - The Golden Road – seriously off the beaten path, except it’s a truck route for the lumber industry, you’ll find the Golden Rd a teeth-rattling, bone-jarring experience.
 High clearance, good shocks and 4-wheel drive would not be amiss for this 192 miles round trip adventure.
 (The road is 96 miles long, but you have to turn back when you get to Canada.)

 Bonus – there is one National Park in Maine and it’s a doozy!
 Acadia National Park is made up of several distinct areas in the middle of Mt Desert Island and up the coast, across the bay in Schoodic.
+There is also a National Monument north of Millinocket – Katahdin Woods and Waters.
+This is a very rustic park with extremely limited facilities.

 Hope these things to do in Maine help you with your vacation planning!